 Select an article from the list to open the review editor.
 The review editor in Pageloop has two main areas:

-Main panel (left) -- Displays the full article content with suggested changes highlighted inline.
+Main panel - An editor that displays the article title, description, and body content with suggested changes highlighted inline.

 Understanding Change Types and Colors